-Anna M. Clark is a fellow of the Hunt Institute for Engineering and Humanity at Southern Methodist University and the co-founder of the Inclusive Economy Consortium, an interdisciplinary network of diverse stakeholders dedicated to creating an economy that works for all.
-In partnership with the Hunt Institute, Anna researches the intersection of corporate social responsibility (CSR), social enterprise and inclusive business.
+Anna M. Clark is a fellow of the Hunt Institute for Engineering & Humanity at Southern Methodist University and the co-founder of the Inclusive Economy Consortium.
+In partnership with the Hunt Institute, Anna researches the intersection of corporate social responsibility (CSR), social enterprise, and inclusive business.
 She was also a key organizer of the Institute’s Climate Extremes conference, the largest event on the issue ever to be held in Dallas.

-Anna holds a B.A. in Government from the University of Texas at Austin and an M.A. in Communication from Johns Hopkins University.
-She lives with her family in one of the first residences in Dallas to earn Platinum LEED certification from the U.S. Green Building Council.
+Anna holds an M.A. in Communication from Johns Hopkins University and a B.A. in Government from the University of Texas at Austin.
+She lives with her family in one of the first homes in Dallas to earn a Platinum LEED certification from the U.S. Green Building Council.

 To read more about the Hunt Institute’s work to develop future-focused solutions to some of the world’s biggest problems, please click here.
 For the latest news on the Hunt Institute, follow our social media accounts on LinkedIn, Facebook, and Instagram.
 We invite you to listen to our Podcast called Sages & Seekers.
 If you are considering engaging with the institute, you can donate, or sign-up for our newsletter by emailing email@example.com.

 - Xiaochen Zhang, Hunt Institute Fellow - January 29, 2018